sh1mj1/Kotlin-Android-Learning-Test/app/src/test/java/com/example/learningtest/solid/solid.md

 [Look at the Rectangle and Square class in LSPViolated.kt](../../../../../../../../solid/src/main/java/solid/lsp/LSPViolated.kt)

 To adhere to the LSP, the `Square` class must be able to substitute the `Rectangle` class.
-[But this in this directory.kt](../../../../../../../../solid/src/test/kotlin/lsp/LSPViolatedTest.kt), the `Square` class cannot substitute the `Rectangle` class.
+[But Let's see the last test function,](../../../../../../../../solid/src/test/kotlin/lsp/LSPViolatedTest.kt), the `Square` class cannot substitute the `Rectangle` class.

 * Given the `Square` class is a subclass of the `Rectangle` class,